Ankermgmt/prusaslicer-ankermake-ce-profiles/readme.md

 ### Scripted Install

 We now provide Bash and Powershell scripts to make installing/updating these profiles easier.

 Run `./install.sh` or `./install.ps1` to install/update the profiles.

+1. Extract the zip files (Our example uses the download directory)
-1. Open the terminal/PowerShell window
+2. Open the terminal/PowerShell window
-2. `cd ~/Downloads/PrusaSlicer-AMCE-Profile`
+3. `cd ~/Downloads/PrusaSlicer-AMCE-Profile`
-3. run `./install.sh` (mac/Linux) or `.\install.ps1` (windows)
+4. run `./install.sh` (mac/Linux) or `.\install.ps1` (windows)

 ### Manual Install